rocket5115/cust_objectiveCreator/README.md

 #Submitting new changes

-After you set all of the options for any function you can Sumbit it using Sumbit button of bottom-left.
+After you set all of the options for any function you can Submit it using Submit button of bottom-left.
 After that you will find .oc version of it in Code Editor.